 Do the levels of track access charges in Europe really reflect the relevant costs?
-That is the question at the heart of the new CERRE report, which will be presented during our Executive Seminar on 9 May 2018.
+That is the question at the heart of the new CERRE report presented during our Executive Seminar on 9 May 2018.

 CERRE’s researchers have analysed practices in the UK, France, Germany and Sweden and drawn recommendations for policymakers, regulators, and infrastructure managers on approaches to track access charges.